 - There is a direct-dial telephone in each suite as well as a computer jack.

 The whole lodge has complimentary WiFi and there is good cellphone reception in the area.

 - There are TVs with DVD players in each room as well as in the main lodge area.

 Health & safety

-Medical care: There are doctor in Gansbaai (5km) and a hospital in Hermanus (20km).
+- There are doctors in Gansbaai (5km away) and a hospital in Hermanus (20km away).

-Fire safety: Each suite has a fire extinguisher as well as ones located in the main building.
+- Each suite has a fire extinguisher and others are located in the main building.